 SIEPR fellowships provide up to three quarters of support to Stanford graduate students pursuing policy-relevant economics research.
 Fellowships are awarded to graduate students at the dissertation stage of their program.
 Students with a compelling empirical data collection project can apply for research funding from the Shultz Graduate Student Funding in Economic Policy.
-There are also several fellowships offered by the Stanford Center on Global Poverty and Development.
+There are also several fellowships offered by the Stanford King Center on Global Development.

 Graduating students may submit their job market paper for Landau Prize consideration.
 This $2,500 prize is awarded each year to the best student-written working paper.
 The award was established as a tribute to Claire and Ralph Landau and their commitment to economic policy research.
 Ralph Landau was a pioneer chemical engineer, entrepreneur, and benefactor to Stanford with a commitment to combining theory with applied fields to generate policy-oriented research.